 - Boho chic: Rattan, kilim pillows, terracotta accents, warm neutrals.

-Your camper can be cute, comfy, and practical—no renovation saga required.
-Start with a light palette, layer in texture, add smart storage, and sprinkle in personality with lighting, art, and plants.
-Keep it cohesive, keep it you, and enjoy those big vibes in your tiny home on wheels.
+Your camper can be cute, comfy, and practical, with no renovation saga required.
+Start with a light palette, layer in texture, add smart storage, and sprinkle in personality with lighting, art, and a few plants.
+The best small camper interior ideas are the simple ones you repeat well, so keep it cohesive, keep it you, and enjoy those big cozy feelings in your tiny home on wheels.
+Happy decorating!

 FAQ